 When it comes to job searching, the internet giveth and the internet taketh away.
 It’s easy to find job listings, but arguably tougher than ever to stand out from the crowd of qualified applicants.
 However, if you have the right skills — and know how to draw attention to them on your resume — your chances of being noticed by a recruiter are pretty darn good.

 Top professional social network LinkedIn recently published its annual rankings list, The 25 Hottest Skills That Got People Hired in 2014, which analyzed over 330 million LinkedIn profiles to identify the top skills that helped get candidates hired last year.
-Below are the top five skills from the study (with links to each skill’s respective earning potential):
+Below are the top five skills from the study (with links to each one’s respective earning potential):

 As you can see from the list above, having tech-related skills was a huge plus for candidates in 2014, and most likely will be in 2015, too.
-With big data still taking the world by storm, companies are now looking for qualified professionals who can gather, store, analyze, and/or interpret the massive amounts of data being dished out by buyers on a daily basis.
+With big data still taking the world by storm, companies are now looking for qualified professionals who can gather, store, analyze and/or interpret the massive amounts of data being dished out by buyers on a daily basis.

 The days of companies being hard up for consumer data are a thing of the (recent) past — now, the focus will be on what to do with all that information, how to extract the useful tidbits, and how to translate it into actionable objectives.